 Filling Benefits

-You can own multiple disability insurance policies if you want the benefits to begin more quickly.
+If you want the benefits to begin more quickly, you can own multiple disability insurance policies.
 Supplemental short-term disability with a tiny elimination period can fill the gaping hole typical in most long-term disability plans.

 A disability elimination period is best described as the time that must elapse after the impairment begins until the insured can claim monthly benefits.